ohshitgorillas/qmk_userspace/autocorrect/ac_generator/README.md

 ## Usage Examples

 **Using a custom word list:**
-Use `--include` to process specific words instead of (or in addition to) the top-N list.
+Use `--include` to process a list of specific words in addition to (or instead of) the top-N list.
 The following command generates transpositions and deletions for everything in `my_words.txt` only.
 ```bash
 python3 autocorrgen.py --include my_words.txt -o autocorrect.txt
 ```

 **Using Adjacent Key Mapping:**
-The following command generates transposition, deletion, insertion, and replacement typos from the 500 most frequent words based on the provided adjacent key file.
+The following command generates transposition, deletion, insertion, and replacement typos from the 500 most frequent words.
+Replacements and insertions are based on the key combos provided in `adjacent_keys.txt`.
 ```bash
 python3 autocorrgen.py --top-n 500 --adjacent-letters adjacent_keys.txt -o autocorrect.txt
 ```

 **Using Exclusions and Strict Frequency:**
-Generate transposition and deletion typos for the 2000 most frequent words, except those in `exclusions.txt`.
+Generate transposition and deletion typos for the 2000 most frequent words except those in `exclusions.txt`.
 If the typo occurs as a substring of a word with a frequency above 1e-7 in `wordfreq`, skip it.
 ```bash
 python3 autocorrgen.py \
     --top-n 2000 \